DocumentationAPI ReferenceRelease Notes

 output="model answer 1",

-Custom Properties are your way of supplying additional information about the sample to the Deepchecks platform.
-Custom properties are usually either metrics that are designed to be part of the Automatic Annotations or metadata used both for logging purposes as well as for Root Cause Analysis (RCA).
+User Value Properties are your way of supplying additional information about the sample to the Deepchecks platform.
+User Value properties are usually either metrics that are designed to be part of the Automatic Annotations or metadata used both for logging purposes as well as for Root Cause Analysis (RCA).
+You may provide a textual reason for a given property value.

 Timestamps are provided via the started_at and finished_at parameters.
 They are used to calculate the application's latency and to mark the time the samples were processed for production monitoring.